William Milne (sport shooter)

 Four years later, in 1912, he won the silver medal in the 50 metre rifle prone competition, as well as with the British team in the 25 metre small-bore rifle competition.
 In the individual 25 metre small-bore rifle event he finished 22nd.

-He had an illustrious Army career, serving with the 92nd Gordon Highlanders in India, Afghanistan, and South Africa.
+Milne served in the British Army, serving with the 92nd Gordon Highlanders in India, Afghanistan, and South Africa.
 In 1902, he was selected to fill a vacancy in the King's Bodyguard of the Yeomen of the Guard.
 Apart from this appointment, he had retired from the Army and became Steward of the London Scottish Golf Club.

 His family comprised sons James, Douglas, and Gordon, and daughters Annie and Doris.
 He was survived by his wife, Mary.